Skip to Content

 Treatment Options for Extramedullary Plasmacytoma

 Treatment options for extramedullary plasmacytoma include the following:

 Patients with isolated plasma cell tumors of soft tissues, most commonly occurring in the tonsils, nasopharynx, or paranasal sinuses, should have skeletal x-rays and bone marrow biopsy (both of which should be negative) and evaluation for M protein in serum and urine.[1,2,3,4]

 About 25% of patients have serum and/or urine M protein; this should disappear following adequate radiation.

 Extramedullary plasmacytoma is a highly curable disease with progression-free survival ranging from 70% to 87% at 10 to 14 years after treatment with radiation therapy (with or without previous resection).[1,2,5]

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with extramedullary plasmacytoma.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.

 The initial approach to the patient is to evaluate the following parameters:

 Treatment selection is influenced by the age and general health of the patient, prior therapy, and the presence of complications of the disease.

-Several questions are raised when therapy is being chosen for a patient with symptomatic myeloma at first presentation, including the following:
+Several questions are raised when therapy is chosen for a patient with symptomatic myeloma at first presentation: